RedisLabs/redislabs-docs/content/rc/security/access-control/access-management.md

 - **Viewer** can view all databases and their configurations, including database secrets.

-This table shows each role's ability to perform common tasks using the admin console.
+This table shows each role's ability to perform common tasks using the Redis Cloud console.

 | Task | Owner | Manager | Member | Viewer |
 |------|:-----:|:-------:|:------:|:------:|